Ensuring online courses meet the same “time per credit hour” as grounded courses

 Time on Task expanded version PDF file from the Learning Institute at R.I.T.

-Breaking Down Your Content and Estimating the Time of Completion
+Breaking Down Your Content and Estimating the Time of Completion with the Course Workload Estimator:

 RICE/CTE has done research on the amount of time it will take to complete coursework.
 In their research, Elizabeth Barre and Justin Esarey have created a Course Workload Estimator.
 This calculates the time necessary for taking tests, reading, and writing assignments.